 Disclosure: Some of the links below may be affiliate links.
 That means, I may earn money or products from the companies mentioned in this post.
 Read my full disclosure here.

-My struggles with infertility start with a miscarriage.
-If you haven’t read about that experience, just click here.
+My struggles with infertility start with an early miscarriage.
+If you haven’t read about that experience, click here.

-Due to many factors, such as needing 1-2 doctors appointments a week during the six week period of my miscarriage, my husband and I decided that it was in my best interest to leave my full-time job.
+My miscarriage lasted six weeks and required 1-2 doctors appointments during each of those weeks.
+Because of the medical needs and the stress of my position, my husband and I decided that it was in my best interest to leave my full-time job.
 A friend shared a job listing for a part-time position with a local pregnancy resource center.
-I was blessed to be offered this position and stayed with this ministry for almost three years.
+I was blessed to be offered this position and ultimately stayed with this ministry for almost three years.

 Overwhelmed by Infertility